Pawel-Truszkowski/SalonManager/README.md

 # Salon Manager

+**Salon Manager**
-**Salon Manager** is a full-featured web application for beauty salons.
-It provides both customers and salon owners with essential tools to manage appointments, services, and staff in an intuitive and efficient way.
+A comprehensive web application for beauty salon management, built with Django.
+This system provides a complete solution for salon owners to manage their business operations and allows clients to book appointments online.

 ## ✨ Features